ideafast/wp3-api/README.md

 poetry run version
 ```

+#### GET /docs
+The documentation endpoint relies on a private git repository that needs to be loaded into the docker container at boot.
+This is handled by the [preshart.sh](scripts/prestart.sh) script.
+Locally, however, running this script outside a docker container will interfere with your local git and ssh setup.
+Instead, download the (private) repo as a .zip and place it into the api/docs folder for local development and testing.

 ### Running Tests, Type Checking, Linting and Code Formatting

 [Nox](https://nox.thea.codes/) is used for automation and standardisation of tests, type hints, automatic code formatting, and linting.
 Any contribution needs to pass these tests before creating a Pull Request.